sharadregoti/tyk-docs/tyk-docs/content/tyk-on-premises/docker/docker-pro-demo/docker-pro-demo-windows.md

 You can now log in to the Tyk Dashboard from `127.0.0.1:3000`, using the username and password created in the Dashboard Setup screen.

-### Step Seven - Set up a Portal Catalogue
+### Step Seven - Set up a Portal Catalog

-This creates a portal catalogue for your developer portal.
+This creates a portal catalog for your developer portal.
 For the `Authorization` Header, the Value you need to enter is the `access_key` value from the create user request.
 In the body add the `org_id` value created in **Step One**.

 - **Request**: POST
 - **URL**: `127.0.0.1:3000/api/portal/catalogue`